Algorithmic Landscapes 2020

 The first part is a performance that culminates in an algorithmic walk in two different cities: Paris, France, and Caxias do Sul, Brazil.
 This action produces more than 10,000 images that are used as a data set for the work.

-Then, the images are printed with a specific technique on acrylic sheets.
-When the different acrylic sheets meet, they bring out the image of what exists between them, revealing the algorithmic landscape.
+Then, the images are printed with a specific technique on acrylic sheets, which maintains the pigment semi-humid.
+When the different acrylic sheets meet, the images combine themselves, bringing out the image of what exists between them, and revealing the algorithmic landscape.